If you have exhausted your insurance company’s appeal process and your disability claim is still denied, you may have no choice but to sue.

 After expending more time and effort, it became clear to everyone that a trial would be necessary.
 Chloe was understandably nervous, but she knew that her attorneys were prepared.
 Riemer Hess had proven they were ready to fight for her, and the insurer was finally taking her case seriously.

-Not wanting to dance with Riemer Hess any longer, the insurer finally made a fair offer on the eve of trial.
+The insurer finally made a fair offer on the eve of trial.
 Chloe’s attorneys recommended she accept it, given the attendant risks of trial.

 Chloe was thankful for Riemer Hess’ tenacity and loyalty.
 More than anything, she was thankful the insurer was ultimately accountable to her.
-Chloe couldn’t imagine what would have happened if she hadn’t found someone willing to fight for her.
-She could finally rest easy knowing it was over.